 located in Calgary

-Meet Kenzo!
-Also known as Kenny, KenKen, Kenzo bear, little man, and “please don’t poop on my heat register!”
+Handsome young rascal looking for his furever family!
+Remember Kenzo!?
+Also known as Kenny, KenKen, Kenzo bear, little man, and “what’s in your mouth?!
 You might recognize this handsome young man from AARCS social media pages.
 He’s somewhat of a celebrity these days and won’t let you forget it!
-He’s had a rough start to life but his charming personality could win over even the coldest of hearts.
+He’s had a rough start to life but his charming personality and full-body snuggles could win over even the coldest of hearts.

 Good with Cats?